Borgor-Chefs/CompTIA-Notes/Readme.md

 Basically, each branch builds upon the last, this branch builds upon `a+`.
 All of the notes from `a+` are here, mainly for reference and hyperlinks.

->Notes are taken from [here](https://www.youtube.com/playlist?list=PLG49S3nxzAnlCJiCrOYuRYb6cne864a7G).
+>The notes for this certification are taken from [here](https://www.youtube.com/playlist?list=PLG49S3nxzAnlCJiCrOYuRYb6cne864a7G).

 Here is what each folder contains: